cwharris/Morpheus/examples/digital_fingerprinting/README.md

 ### The "Starter" Example

-This example is designed to simplify the number of stages and components and provided a fully contained workflow in a single pipeline.
+This example is designed to simplify the number of stages and components and provide a fully contained workflow in a single pipeline.

 Key Differences:
  * A single pipeline which performs both training and inference